TroyRobinson/NEProto/README.md

 - Populated from map click events

 ### components/CensusChat.tsx
-- Chat UI with user/admin mode toggle
+- Chat UI that automatically routes requests via `/api/chat`
-- **User mode**: Searches stored stats, provides insights via `/api/insight`
+- Detects direct variable ids and short add commands for instant metric loading
-- **Admin mode**: Live Census API queries, adds new metrics via `/api/chat`
+- Falls back to OpenRouter for answering questions and fetching new stats
 - Dispatches metrics to `MetricContext`
-- Persists chat messages and mode selection to localStorage
+- Persists chat messages to localStorage
 - Collapsible container with reopen button; clear controls for chat and active metrics

 ### components/MetricContext.tsx